microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onedriveforbusinessrestoresession-list-driverestoreartifacts.md

 ---
-title: "List driveRestoreArtifact"
+title: "List driveRestoreArtifacts"
-description: "Get a list of the driveRestoreArtifact and their properties for a oneDriveForBusinessRestoreSession for the tenant."
+description: "Get a list of the driveRestoreArtifacts and their properties for a oneDriveForBusinessRestoreSession for a tenant."
 author: "tushar20, manikantsinghms"
 ms.localizationpriority: medium
 ms.subservice: "m365-backup-storage"
 doc_type: apiPageType
 ---

-# List driveRestoreArtifact
+# List driveRestoreArtifacts

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a list of the [driveRestoreArtifact](../resources/driverestoreartifact.md) and their properties for a [oneDriveForBusinessRestoreSession](../resources/onedriveforbusinessrestoresession.md) for the tenant.
+Get a list of the [driveRestoreArtifact](../resources/driverestoreartifact.md) objects and their properties for a [oneDriveForBusinessRestoreSession](../resources/onedriveforbusinessrestoresession.md) for a tenant.

 ## Permissions